mattermost/docs/source/process/sg_rest_markup.rst

 External Links
 ---------------

-URLs will automatically be rendered as a hyperlink in Sphinx; however, where possible, it is preferred that links are embedded within the text of a sentence.
-Embed links into text using the following formatting:
+URLs will automatically be rendered as links in Sphinx; however, where possible, it is preferred that hyperlinks are created within the text of a sentence.
+Hyperlinks within a sentence can be created using the following formatting:

 ``Link display text <URL-of-website>`_``, for example: